hxtmike/markdown_include/README.md

 The `md_incl` command will be added to the `$PATH` after installation.

-It could be used in some building system like `Makefile`, which allows for the automatic assembly of large and complex reports and papers.

 ## Usage

 1. put filenames of directives in the format of `<!-- include (file.md) -->` in your main markdown file